DinaAli2003/Python-Projects/README.md

 * **Portfolio**: [https://portfolio-dina.lovable.app/]
 * **Email**: [dinaelharedy00@gmail.com]

 Thank you for your review.
-I welcome any questions or constructive feedback on the models and methodologies presented here!
+I welcome any questions or constructive feedback on the projects presented here!